-DIY Doctor ( in conjunction with surveyors and software engineers) is working on a scheme which will accurately reflect the cost of every single home owner project.
-We have also now released our own Desired Outcome Contract which can be used by Home Owners and Builders for domestic contracts up to £75,000.
+DIY Doctor (in conjunction with surveyors and software engineers) have developed a scheme which will accurately reflect the cost of every single home owner project starting firstly with an extension.
+We have now also now released our own Desired Outcome Contract which can be used by Home Owners and Builders for domestic contracts up to £75,000.
 This contract is FREE and is available from our page on building contracts.

 From laying a path to building a house, you will soon be able to click a few buttons on our website to be able to know in advance of any quotes, how much your building work should cost.
-This project has taken us 5 years to put together and will be available to you soon.
-Please email us if you would be interested in testing this project with us.
+This project has taken us 5 years to put together and is available here.

-For the moment however we have used the information from our surveyors to introduce a very basic pricing method you may use to check quotes you receive from tradesmen or even use to build your own extension etc.
+Within this project page we have also included some very basic pricing method you may use to check quotes you receive from tradesmen or even use to build your own extension etc.